Top of the page

 A baby with a cleft lip typically doesn't have any problems feeding.
 But a baby who has both a cleft lip and a cleft palate may have feeding problems.

-A cleft lip is usually diagnosed at birth.
+Cleft lip is usually diagnosed at birth.
 Shortly after birth, the baby will have a physical examination.
 The doctor will look inside your baby's mouth to see whether there is also a cleft palate.

 Sometimes a fetal ultrasound during pregnancy can detect a cleft lip.
 But an ultrasound doesn't always find the problem, so doctors can't always rely on it to diagnose a cleft lip.

 Surgery can fix a cleft lip.
 Before surgery, a baby may wear a mouth support (such as a dental splint) or a soft dental moulding insert along with medical adhesive tape.